Crosby, Stills, Nash & Young played three nights of their 1974 tour, August 19, 20 and 21, at the Capital Centre in Largo, MD.

 This is not to say I no longer appreciate or even (occasionally) listen to the pre-’77 music that once meant so much to me, artists like Dylan, Springsteen, Little Feat, British Invasion bands, especially the Stones and the Who, and the many roots and branches of CSNY (in other words, ‘HFS’s playlists of the time), but I did not continue to follow their new work.
 Dylan and Neil Young are probably the only two of those artists whose recent releases I care about.
 (I also care about Leonard Cohen, but I did not really come to appreciate him as much as I now do until later, backtracking him from Nick Cave, Tindersticks and others.
 I am looking forward to his new album in a few weeks.)

-My taste has continued to evolve and expand since that 1977 reset, adding post-punk, funk, classic and indie R&B, various strains of electronica, classical minimalism, current pop, etc. Still, sometimes it is nice to revisit a landmark from the past, even if it now seems a bit smaller than we remember it.
+My taste has continued to evolve and expand since that 1977 reset, adding post-punk, funk, classic and indie R&B, various strains of electronica, classical minimalism, current pop, etc. Still, sometimes it is nice to revisit a landmark from the past, even if it now seems a bit smaller than I remember it.

 * Of course, this knowledge just whets my appetite for video of all of the other great concerts I saw there: from The Who and Bob Dylan and the Band in the ’70s, to Springsteen, David Bowie, P-Funk (apparently the last documented appearance of the actual Mothership) and Prince in the ’80s, to Janet Jackson and Madonna in 1990, along with many, many others.